The Healthcare Law Review: Switzerland

 Marketing and promotion of services

-In contrast to rather strict regulations on the marketing and promotion of health-sensitive products such as pharmaceuticals, foodstuffs, or cosmetics, the advertisement of healthcare services is much less regulated.71
+In contrast to rather strict regulations on the marketing and promotion of health-sensitive products such as pharmaceuticals, foodstuffs, or cosmetics, the advertisement of healthcare services is much less regulated.70

 Future outlook and new opportunities

-Further developments and new opportunities are expected with regard to medical cannabis.
-Under current Swiss law, cannabis76 is considered a prohibited narcotic and is subject to a comprehensive traffic ban.
-This means that cannabis may not be cultivated, produced, imported or distributed.
+Further developments and new opportunities alongside increased digitalisation are expected with regard to medical cannabis.
+Under current Swiss law, cannabis is considered a prohibited narcotic and is subject to a comprehensive traffic ban.75 This means that cannabis may not be cultivated, produced, imported or distributed.
 Consequently, the medical use of cannabis is also limited and is only possible with an exceptional permit from the FOPH.
-As the demand for treatment with cannabis has risen considerably in recent years and as almost 3,000 exceptional authorisations were granted by the FOPH in 2018 alone, the Swiss Federal Council suggests an amendment of the Narcotics Act in order to lift the traffic ban for medical cannabis.
-This revision, by which the Swiss Federal Council intends to make better use of the potential of cannabis as a drug and to ensure that sick people have access to cannabis medicines with as little bureaucracy as possible, is currently being discussed by the Swiss Parliament.77
+As the demand for treatment with cannabis has risen considerably in recent years and as almost 3,000 exceptional authorisations were granted by the FOPH in 2018 alone,76 the Swiss Parliament passed an amendment of the Narcotics Act on 19 March 2021 to lift the traffic ban on medical cannabis.77 Based on the amended Narcotics Act, the traffic ban on cannabis will be limited to non-medical ('recreational') use, an exemption permit will no longer be necessary and medical cannabis will be subject to the authorisation and monitoring system of the Swiss Agency for Therapeutic Products (Swissmedic).
+The amended Narcotics Act is not expected to enter into force before 2022.78

-Experience over the past few months while combatting the covid-19 pandemic has shown that the Swiss healthcare system, although complexly organised, basically functions well.
+Experience over the past months while combating the covid-19 pandemic has shown that the Swiss healthcare system, although complexly organised, basically functions well.
 However, the high costs of healthcare are a recurring topic of discussion.
 Accordingly, the revision of the TARMED and the possible introduction of cost-reducing flat rates per case with respect to outpatient care are being hotly debated today and will probably continue to be so in the near future.
-Moreover, the submitted 'Premium Relief Initiative' intended to limit MHI premiums to a maximum of 10 per cent of an insured person's disposable income, with the remaining costs to be borne by the State via premium reductions, will give much food for thought and discussion, as will the Swiss Federal Council's indirect counter-proposal to the initiative.78
+This is particularly true as on 30 June 2021 the Federal Council decided that the TARDOC, which was supposed to replace the TARMED, could not be approved in its present form.80

 1 Janine Reudt-Demont is a counsel at Niederer Kraft Frey Ltd.